devfile/devfile-web/libs/docs/src/docs/2.2.0-alpha/adding-an-apply-command.md

 ---
-title: Adding apply commands
+title: Adding an apply command
-description: Adding apply commands
+description: Adding an apply command
 ---

 Use the the `apply` command to apply a given component definition,